mattermost/mattermost-handbook/operations/operations/company-processes/issue-solution.md

 For everyday, low-impact issues (for example, entering a new reseller relationship), Method A is sufficient.
 For major, core issues (for example, Company 10-Year Vision), Method C is necessary.
 For everything in between (the vast majority of important decisions), Method B is optimal.

-For Method B, we use the Issue/Proposed Solution method:
+For Method B, we use the Issue/Proposed Solution method.

 # Issues/Proposed Solution